abatushkova/growth-tool/README.md

 # Growth-tool
-One-on-one meeting management tool used by developer manager to plan meetings with team members, to discuss different topics, to take notes in the form of a questionnaire, score, comment.
+One-on-One Meeting management tool used by a manager to plan meetings with team members, to discuss different topics, to take notes in the form of a questionnaire, score, and comment.

 ### Built with
 - Create React App